 Take such other action and transact such other business as the Corporation deems to be in the interests of MIT and as is consistent with these Bylaws and law.

-The Corporation shall have the following standing committees: Executive Committee, Membership Committee, Risk and Audit Committee, Development Committee, and Development Committee Executive Board.
-The Corporation shall have the following committees of annual recurrence: Visiting Committees and the Corporation Joint Advisory Committee on Institute-Wide Affairs (CJAC).
-The Chair of the Corporation may also appoint ad hoc and special committees from time to time as required, subject to the approval of the members of the Corporation.
+The Corporation shall have the following standing committees: Executive Committee, Governance and Nominations Committee, Risk and Audit Committee, Development Committee, Visiting Committees and the Corporation Joint Advisory Committee on Institute-Wide Affairs (CJAC).
+The Corporation may also have such ad hoc and special committees as the Corporation approves from time to time.